 Avoid Using "General"

 BISG also recommends that you use the most specific codes possible for your book.
 The practice of supplying both a specific and a general subject heading on a given product is discouraged; use of the most specific heading possible is strongly encouraged.
 For example, for your police procedural mystery, you would not want to use "FIC022020 FICTION / Mystery & Detective / Police Procedural" and "FIC022000 FICTION / Mystery & Detective / General".

 The more specific the codes, the more useful it is to you and your book.

 Will BISG select the codes for me?

-The quick answer is no. The longer answer is that we often get asked this when an author or publisher calls our office or emails us.
-However, we recommend that the author or publisher pick the code for themselves.
-We are not subject matter experts on your book, therefore, we can't select the best code for the book.
+The short answer is "no".
+The longer answer: we often get asked this when an author or publisher calls our office or emails us.
+We consistently recommend that the author or publisher pick the code for themselves.
+We are not subject matter experts on a book we've not read.
+That means, we aren't in a good position to select the best code for the book.

 What about adding new codes?